GSA/fpki-guides/pages/PIV FAQs.md

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />

-### 3.38 What Are The Implications Of The Possible Values Of A FASC-N And What Are The Implications To My PACS?
+### 3.38 What Can I Tell From The Possible Values Of A FASC-N And How Do They Impact My PACS?

 The following table shows the two types of Federal Agency Smart Credential Number (FASC-N) values, What can be determined about the credential based on that value, and any associated impacts or issues: